rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 app to unsuspend.

 ## 6. Lifecycle Configuration

+TODO: do we want these to be per spec, per distributor, or per app?

 In order to enable Firebolt Certification of a device's Lifecycle Management features, the device **MUST** support the following